Juul: International

 In May 2018, Juul started selling in Israel, which did not regulate e-cigarettes at the time.
-Israel later banned JUUL in August 2018, citing public health concerns, according to a statement by the Ministry of Health.
+Israel later banned Juul's products in August 2018, citing public health concerns, according to a statement by the Ministry of Health.
 Prime Minister Benjamin Netanyahu, acting in his capacity as Health Minister, placed a complete ban on Juul because it delivers nearly three times Israel's recommended amount of 20 mg/ml of nicotine.
 Juul has appealed the ban to Israel's High Court of Justice.

 In July 2018, Juul announced it would launch in the United Kingdom.
 Flavours sold in the UK have slightly different names from the American versions and are available in strengths of 9 mg/ml and 18 mg/ml (lower strengths than in the US in order to comply with UK regulations).
 It was noted that the UK was chosen as an early launch market as it had the world's most supportive government when it came to encouraging smokers to vape.

 In August 2018, Juul introduced its products in Canada, starting with an online launch before introducing them to vape shops, gas stations, and convenience stores in early September.
 Juul launched in Russia in late-2018 and launched in South Korea and Ireland in May 2019.
 Juul launched in Ukraine in June 2019.
+In June 2019, they announced plans for their products to be available in the Philippine market.
 At the beginning of 2019, Juul started selling products containing 1.7% nicotine in Germany.

 In January 2019, Juul announced plans for a launch in India.
 In response, the Ministry of Health and Family Welfare called for the device to be banned from India, citing concerns that it could derail the government's anti-tobacco programs.
 The regulation of e-cigarettes in India is disputed between the government and the judiciary.
 Six states have banned their use, though the Delhi High Court has stayed the bans.
-As such, Juul e-cigarettes are not legally available in India and they are commonly sold on the Gray market for as much as $100 for the starter kit that costs $29 in the United States.
+As such, Juul e-cigarettes are not legally available in India and they are commonly sold on the gray market for as much as $100 for the starter kit that costs $29 in the United States.

-In June 2019, they announced plans for their products to be available in the Philippine market.

-On January 25, 2020, it was announced that Grant Winterton, president of operations in Europe, Middle East and Africa, and Ken Bishop, president of Asia-Pacific South divisions, were both leaving the company amid global cost-saving and restructuring.
-Winterton was reported to organized high-profile, expensive events as part of the companies efforts.
-Among them was a conference in Berlin last May, attended by 1,500 employees, and a meeting for his direct reports in Cannes, France, in July, according to two employees.
+Due to low overall sales in the Europe and Middle East market, Juul announced in May 2020 that it will exit the market in Austria, Belgium, Portugal, France, and Spain.
+Following a series of layoffs at Juul's German subsidiary, the company also stopped selling in Germany, and in November 2020 announced it will also exit Ireland.
+In July 2021, Juul stopped selling in Ukraine in protest to changes in tax regarding e-liquids, therefore making e-cigarettes subject to hefty taxes like tobacco products.
+Within Europe, Juul maintains a presence in the UK (where it is the second most popular cartridge-based e-cigarette brand behind Vuse with a share of 23% in 2023) and in Italy.